jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       :permitted: 0 or 1
       :default: 0

       Option to treat basal melting of the snow pack.

       When snow falls on warm ground, it will melt from the base of the snowpack, where the temperature of the snow will rise to the melting point.
 The 0-layer snow scheme, which is used for thin snow even when the multilayer scheme is selected, did not represent this process and included only melting at the surface.

+      0. Default: Basal melting is omitted.
-This option allows basal melting to be omitted if it is set to the defaut value of 0, but offers an alternative setting of 1, which results in basal melting taking place instantaneously if the temperature of the first soil layer is above freezing, until the snow is removed or the temperature of soil layer is reduced to freezing.
+      1. Basal melting takes place instantaneously if the temperature of the first soil layer is above freezing, until the snow is removed or the temperature of soil layer is reduced to freezing.